JingwenHu-eng/Optimisation-of-Monocular-3D-Pose-Estimation-for-Gait-Analysis/README.md

 ### Step 4 of 4: Download this repository and install its packages

-Do **not** download the original PoseFormerV2 repository separately.
 This repository already contains the required PoseFormerV2 code and this study's changes.

 This step uses Git.
 If the message `'git' is not recognized` appears, install Git from https://git-scm.com/downloads, close and reopen Anaconda Prompt, and repeat the command.